A Variance-Based Analysis of Sample Complexity for Grid Coverage: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This study establishes a tight lower bound of $M =O( \tilde{C}\ln(\frac{2\tilde{C}}{\delta}))$ for complete coverage in uniformly sampled $d$-dimensional unit cubes, representing a fundamental improvement over classical coupon collector bounds.
+This study establishes a tight lower bound of $M =O( \tilde{C}\ln(\frac{2\tilde{C}}{\delta}))$ for complete coverage in uniformly sampled $d$-dimensional unit cubes, representing an improvement over stopping-time-based bounds such as DCDC's Theorem 5.
 Our analysis leverages spatial discretization and Chebyshev-based probabilistic techniques to achieve logarithmic dependence on failure probability, compared to the classical linear dependence.
 This improvement is particularly significant for high-confidence scenarios and high-dimensional problems, where classical bounds become overly conservative.
 The theoretical results are validated through comprehensive numerical experiments, demonstrating practical relevance for algorithm verification and resource allocation.
 Future work will explore tighter bounds using advanced concentration inequalities and extend the framework to adaptive sampling schemes and broader applications in machine learning and optimization.